at City of Chicago in Chicago, Illinois, United States

 THIS POSITION IS IN THE CAREER SERVICE

-Graduation from an accredited college or university with a Bachelor's degree in Business Administration, Public Administration or a directly related field
+Bachelor's degree in Business Administration, Public Administration, or a related field

 OTHER KNOWLEDGE, SKILLS, ATTRIBUTES, AND ABILITIES